adtork/Jeremy-Azure-lab/paas-over-vpn/README.md

 52.239.229.100/32 is part of 52.239.228.0/23 in region uswest<br/>
 *Document the public prefix.
 Ex:52.239.228.0/23

 **Update East Local Network Gateway to attract the PAAS prefix over VPN.
-This specific to making this work over Azure to Azure VPN Gateways**
+This is specific to making this work over Azure to Azure VPN Gateways**
 <pre lang="...">
 az network local-gateway update --local-address-prefixes 52.239.228.0/23 --name to-west --resource-group East
 </pre>